John de Strivelyn: Military career

 Stirling was first mentioned in the aftermath of the Battle of Halidon Hill in 1333.
 In March 1335 Stirling was appointed commander of a joint Anglo-Scottish force besieging Loch Leven Castle.
 He was absent around the 10 June, celebrating the feast day of St Margaret, when the defending Scots made a successful sortie.
 Nevertheless, the castle surrendered by the end of the summer.
 Afterwards, in September 1335, Stirling was ambushed near Linlithgow, captured and imprisoned in Dumbarton Castle.
 He was ransomed within a year, was made a banneret of England on Saint John's Eve at Perth and entered King's service.

-On 10 October 1335 Stirling signed an indenture contract with King Edward and received Edinburgh Castle and shrievalty of Lothian on 2 November.
-As the warden of the Castle, Stirling has repeatedly petitioned the king for the pay due to the garrison.
+On 10 October 1335 Stirling signed an indenture contract with King Edward and received Edinburgh Castle and the shrievalty of Lothian on 2 November.
+As the warden of the Castle, Stirling repeatedly petitioned the king for the pay due to the garrison.
 In May 1336 he conducted a sortie across the Forth against the Scottish forces besieging Cupar Castle and drove them away.
 Stirling's service in Edinburgh came to an end in March 1338 when he was captured during a foray.

 By the autumn of 1338 Stirling was able to rejoin the king's forces, this time in the Low Countries.
-He must have stayed with the king until late autumn of 1339 and returned the islands to participate in a winter expedition to Scotland.
+He must have stayed with the king until late autumn of 1339 and returned to participate in a winter expedition to Scotland.
 Next winter, 1341/2, Stirling joined King Edward's campaign in Scotland after the fall of Edinburgh Castle.
 In October 1342 he transferred to Brittany and fought in the Breton War of Succession until the end of January 1343.
-On 29 July 1343 Stirling was appointed sheriff of Northumberland but didn't take the office due to a bad wound and was relieved sometime after February 1344.
+On 29 July 1343 Stirling was appointed sheriff of Northumberland but did not take the office due to a bad wound, and was relieved some time after February 1344.
 From January 1345 until February 1346 he was the keeper of Berwick Castle.
-In July 1346 Stirling joined King Edward in his expedition to the continent, culminating in Battle of Crécy and the siege of Calais.
+In July 1346 Stirling joined King Edward in his expedition to the continent, culminating in the Battle of Crécy and the siege of Calais.
 In March 1347 he moved back to the Scottish Marches and served until October.

 Military retinue

-As a knight banneret, Stirling has led a personal 'banner' during several campaigns.
+As a knight banneret, Stirling led a personal 'banner' during several campaigns.

 Family

 Around 1327 or 1328 John de Strivelyn married Barnaba, daughter of Adam Swinburne of Northumbria.
 He was succeeded by his daughter Christiana, who married John de Middleton.

+His second wife was Jacoba, a co-heiress of Richard de Emeldon.